 So, without further ado, grab a glass of the good stuff and let’s break some bread.
 And, as they say in Madrid: “Salud!”

-1. Chefs Warehouse & Canteen
+2. Chefs Warehouse & Canteen

 Chef Liam Tomlin serves innovative, internationally influenced tapas in his pompous-free deli-meets-tapas bar.
-He’s all about the casual essence of tapas and, as such, doesn’t take reservations (and recommends that diners arrive early to secure a seat – the restaurant closes at 8pm).
+He’s all about the casual essence of tapas and, as such, doesn’t take reservations (and recommends that diners arrive early to secure a seat – the kitchen closes at 8pm).
 It’s well worth it; as soon as you sit down at one of the communal tables and peruse the daily menu, you know you’re in for an inspired dining experience.
 Being a deli and cook’s supply shop, the shelves are decked from floor to ceiling with utensils, recipe books and other kitchen paraphernalia.

 Contact 021 422 0128, firstname.lastname@example.org

-Location 92 Bree Street
+Location Chefs Warehouse & Canteen, 92 Bree Street

 When Haiku opened over two decades ago, Asian tapas was a brand-new concept in the Mother City.
 Now 21 years later, the ever-popular eatery is still bowling us over with its simply delicious East Asian flavours – from Thai and Chinese to Japanese and Korean.
 The elegant Chinese-tearoom vibe allows diners to watch the skilled chefs in action, as you wait for your tantalising tidbits to arrive.